-International open standards for digital devices and their data measuring carbon, biodiversity and nature improvements.
+International open standardised processes for digital devices and their data measuring carbon, biodiversity and nature improvements.

 Purpose and scope

-The standards will be for the quality and trustability of the data from digital devices/instruments.
+The standardised processes will clarify the quality and trustability required of the data from digital devices/instruments.
 They will prescribe how devices prove they are accurately scientifically measuring, according to scientifically agreed processes, as defined by existing and emerging carbon and biodiversity codes.
 Evidence of device calibration and strong authentification, of data validation and verification and governance will be required.
 Trustable Credit will co-develop, maintain, improve and publish the standardardised processes covering the journey – from farm to finance – to help increase the robust quantification and qualification of emission reductions and biodiversity and nature improvements.
 This will better enable investment in the nature-based solutions that will assist in the journey to net-zero.
 Reliable decision-grade data – gathered using calibrated and triangulated digital devices – which can, for example, quantify negative impacts across value chains, is less than abundant.
 This makes the ‘bankable’ case for nature continuously challenging – and the globe’s stock of ‘green’ investors, limited.

-The first step is the mapping of data journeys, a second step is to develop a controlled vocabulary – a common language and terms we are using to refer to, or label, concepts and methods.
-This will help us define agreed standards for digital data from digital devices measuring carbon biodiversity and nature improvements.
+The first step is the mapping of data journeys from farm to finance, a second step is to develop a controlled vocabulary – a common language and terms we are using to refer to, or label, concepts and methods.
+This will help us define agreed standardised processes for digital data from digital devices measuring carbon biodiversity and nature improvements.
 There is need for an agreed language to make sure we can cross-reference, compare, share and combine data.
-The vocabulary/standards are also needed to provide a framework for grading the quality and accuracy of answers to:
+The vocabulary/standards are also needed to provide a framework for grading the quality of the methodologies used to get answers to:

-- How was the baseline measured?
+- How was the baseline digitally measured?
 What were the scientific bases of the measurements taken and proof that the measurement process followed these as laid out by codes?

-- What are the data evidence of the validity of when and how of this?
+- What are the data evidence of the validity of the when and how of this?

 - Can we share the data in a secure nuanced and governed way with provable permissions with independent approvers?